YessyLee/yessy-react-portfolio/README.md

 # Welcome to my First React.js Profile Page

 ## Overview
 Decided to a create a new profile site using React.js in time for the She Codes Plus Showcase on 18 April 2023.
-I hope you like my new profile page, any feedback are welcome 💜
+Any feedback are welcome 💜

 ## Link
 - My live website: https://yessy-lee.netlify.app/